mataiodoxion/mataiodoxion_2026/_posts/2025-09-10-common-problems-setup_IPYNB_2_.md

 ## Running Arch
 Surprisingly, there were very few problems I ran into while using Arch for AP CSP.
 There were a few problems with installing a Ruby toolchain, Bundler, and the like, but other than that, very few problems.
 The main point of speculation is how I'll run Ditto...

+## Running a Custom Site

+I didn't want to use the given templates because they were really bloated and the load times were abysmal.
+I figured I could just build my own from a different Jekyll theme and only pull what I needed (which would require a bit tinkering because they aren't so compatible).